muratk5n/thirdwave/en/README.md

 ---

-H2 transition can be in stages; Gov encourages production, and distribution of H2 to cities.
+H2 transition can be in stages; Gov can first encourage production, and distribution of H2 to cities via pipelines.
 If most do not have CHP, gas heating units, then as a first step it is converted to electricity at a local hub, the last mile remains the same.
 Then as people convert their units at home, they can get the gas directly from city pipeline.

 ---